MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 > [!NOTE]
 > Message splitting occurs when a text message and an attachment are sent in the same activity payload.
 This activity is split into separate activities by Microsoft Teams, one with just a text message and the other with an attachment.
 As the activity is split, you do not receive the message ID in response, which is used to [update or delete](~/bots/how-to/update-and-delete-bot-messages.md) the message proactively.
 It is recommended to send separate activities instead of depending on message splitting.

 Messages sent between users and bots include internal channel data within the message.
-This data allows the bot to properly communicate on that channel.
+This data allows the bot to communicate properly on that channel.
 The Bot Builder SDK allows you to modify the message structure.

 ## Teams channel data

 The `channelData` object contains Teams-specific information and is a definitive source for team and channel IDs.
 You must cache and use these IDs as keys for local storage.
-The `TeamsActivityHandler` in the SDK, typically pulls out important information from the `channelData` object to make it easily accessible.
+The `TeamsActivityHandler` in the SDK typically pulls out important information from the `channelData` object to make it easily accessible.
 However, you can always access the original data from the `turnContext` object.

 The `channelData` object is not included in messages in personal conversations, as these take place outside of a channel.